thinking-binaries/current-cost/README.md

 The Current Cost IAM (Individual Appliance Monitor) is a plug-in energy monitor that sends Watt readings every 6 seconds.

-It is well documented here: http://http://www.currentcost.com/ Although I think the company behind it went bust a while ago.
+It is well documented here: http://www.currentcost.com/ although I think the company behind it went bust a while ago.

 This repository provides code that runs on an ATTiny85 from Atmel, that talks to a HopeRFM69CW module and receives and decodes the